Daniel-KM/Omeka-S-module-CleanUrl/README.md

 - [ ] Manage hierarchy of pages (/my-site/part-1/part-1.1/part-1.1.1).
 - [ ] Forward/Redirect to the canonical url
 - [x] Replace the check with/without space by a job that cleans all identifiers (see Bulk Check).
+- [ ] Remove the management of the space to get resources from identifiers with a prefix.

 Warning